CentOS Stream

 CentOS Stream is a community enterprise Linux distribution that exists as a midstream between the upstream development in Fedora Linux and the downstream development for Red Hat Enterprise Linux.
-CentOS Stream is being used by Meta Platforms (known for Facebook and WhatsApp) and Twitter.
+CentOS Stream is being used by Meta Platforms (known for Facebook and WhatsApp) and X.

 History

 The initial release, CentOS Stream 8, was released on 24 September 2019, at the same time as CentOS 8.
 As CentOS 8 became unsupported, the CentOS Project provided a simple means of converting from CentOS Linux 8 to CentOS Stream 8.
-On 13 January 2021, CentOS board approved the creation of Hyperscale SIG proposed by Meta Platforms, Twitter, and Verizon engineers, which focus on enabling CentOS Stream deployment on large-scale infrastructures and facilitating collaboration on packages and tooling.
+On 13 January 2021, the CentOS board approved the creation of Hyperscale SIG proposed by Meta Platforms, Twitter, and Verizon engineers, which focus on enabling CentOS Stream deployment on large-scale infrastructures and facilitating collaboration on packages and tooling.

 CentOS Stream 9 was released on 3 December 2021, with support of IBM Z architecture.

 In 2023, Red Hat announced that CentOS 7 and CentOS Stream 8 will be discontinued in 2024 in order to focus on Red Hat Enterprise Linux development.
 CentOS Stream 9 was given as one possible migration path.

 CentOS Stream 10 was released on 12 December 2024.